-Functions Description mbrlen(), mbsrtowcs(), mbrtowc(), The C89 multibyte conversion functions (defined in stdlib.h) are not thread-sa for example mblen() and mbtowc(), because they contain internal static state that shared between all threads without locking. wcrtomb(), wcsrtombs() However, the extended restartable versions (defined in wchar.h) are thread-safe, for example mbrtowc() and wcrtomb(), provided you pass in a pointer to your own mbstate_t object.
-You must exclusively use these functions with non-NULL mbstate_t parameters if you want to ensure thread-safety when handling multibyte strings. rand(), srand() These functions keep internal state that is both global and unprotected.
-This means that calls to rand() are never thread-safe.
-ARM recommends that you do one of the following: • Use the reentrant versions rand_r() and srand_r() supplied by ARM.
+Functions Description rand(), These functions keep internal state that is both global and unprotected.
+This means srand() that calls to rand() are never thread-safe.
+ARM recommends that you do one of the following: Use the reentrant versions rand_r() and srand_r() supplied by ARM.
 These use user-provided buffers instead of static data within the C library.
-Use your own locking to ensure that only one thread ever calls rand() at a time, for example, by defining \$Sub\$\$rand() if you want to avoid changing your code.
-Arrange that only one thread ever needs to generate random numbers. • Supply your own random number generator that can have multiple independent instances.
-Note rand_r() and srand_r() both take an additional parameter that is a pointer to a buffer storing the state of the random number generator. setlocale(), localeconv() setlocale() is used for setting and reading locale settings.
-The locale settings are global across all threads, and are not protected by a lock.
-If two threads call setlocale() to simultaneously modify the locale settings, or if one thread reads the setlocale() is used for setting and reading locale settings.
-The locale settings are global across all threads, and are not protected by a lock.
+Use your own locking to ensure that only one thread ever calls rand() at a time, for example, by defining \$Sub\$\$rand() if you want to avoid changing Arrange that only one thread ever needs to generate random numbers.
+Supply your own random number generator that can have multiple independent instances.
+Note rand_r() and srand_r() both take an additional parameter that is a pointer to a buffer storing the state of the random number generator. setlocale(), setlocale() is used for setting and reading locale settings.
+The locale settings are localeconv() global across all threads, and are not protected by a lock.
 If two threads call setlocale() to simultaneously modify the locale settings, or if one thread reads the settings while another thread is modifying them, data corruption might occur.
 Also, many other functions, for example strtod() and sprintf(), read the current locale settings.
 Therefore, if one thread calls setlocale() concurrently with another thread calling such a function, there might be unexpected results.
 Multiple threads reading the settings simultaneously is thread-safe in simple cases and if no other thread is simultaneously modifying those settings, but where internally an intermediate buffer is required for more complicated returned results, unexpected results can occur unless you use a reentrant version of setlocale().

-ARM recommends that you either:

-- Choose the locale you want and call setlocale() once to initialize it.
+- ARM recommends that you either: - Choose the locale you want and call setlocale() once to initialize it.
 Do this before creating any additional threads in your program so that any number of threads can read the locale settings concurrently without interfering with one another. - Use the reentrant version setlocale_r() supplied by ARM.
 This returns a string that is either a pointer to a constant string, or a pointer to a string stored in a user-supplied buffer that can be used for thread-local storage, rather than using memory within the C library.
+The buffer must be at least SETLOCALE_R_BUFSIZE bytes long, including space for a trailing NUL.